5 WAYS TO GET LOW DEPOSIT HOME LOANS

 With a family guarantor home loan, you will avoid paying lenders mortgage insurance (LMI) and get access to a cheaper interest rate.

 Forget low deposit home loans.
-In some cases, you can get in off no deposit if you’re lucky enough to have a family member that can go guarantor.
+In some cases, you can get in with no deposit if you’re lucky enough to have a family member that can go guarantor.

 We sometimes have clients that come to us and have tried to take a personal loan to qualify for a low deposit home here in Melbourne.
 As a general rule, we would not advise doing that.
 In most cases, using a personal loan to make up the deposit for a low deposit home loan will not work.